BugBuster1701/contao-lastlogin-bundle/README.md

 ## About

 Display the "Last Login" time and "online members" by using Insert-Tags.
+More details in the manual.

 ## Installation